Per semester tuition is $32,225 in 2022–23.

 Missed Deadline Fines

 Missed deadline transactions approved by the Administration Committee may result in fines assessed to the student.
-The fines, which are determined by the Administration Committee, will not be greater than one percent of the cost of one semester’s tuition.
+The fines, which are determined by the Administration Committee, will not exceed one percent of the cost of one semester’s tuition.

 Monthly Billings and Delinquent Accounts

 Reed conveys billing information through an emailed billing statement to the student and their responsible billing party.
 The business office will email billing statements around the 10th of each month during the academic year reflecting miscellaneous charges such as library fines, printing, health center charges, and fines for lost keys.
 Payment of the total amount is due within 30 days.
 Students and alumni with a delinquent account will not be allowed to register for class or have access to their transcripts and may have their library, printing, and other privileges suspended.
 Unpaid balances may be turned over to a collection agency.
 If this occurs, the student is responsible for all costs and attorney fees incurred in the collection process.
 All enrolled students must accept the Statement of Financial Responsibility annually, via their IRIS account.
 This statement outlines the student’s personal responsibility for college charges assessed to the student account.